 Opportunities exist in a wide range of research areas including, but not limited to:

-As students’ ability to relocate fully to the PNNL site may vary, PNNL and Graduate School staff will consider flexibility to this requirement if compelling circumstances exist and if the research project permits.
+As a student’s ability to relocate fully to the PNNL site may vary, PNNL and Graduate School staff will consider flexibility to this requirement if compelling circumstances exist and if the research project permits.
 Similarly, requests for deviations from the standard 4-year DGRP award will be considered on a case-by-case basis if circumstances warrant.

 The DGRP is open to full-time first- and second-year doctoral students at OSU who are enrolled in STEM and related science and engineering graduate programs.

-Since the DGRP involves candidates and their advisors working on government-funded research requiring access to PNNL, a Department of Energy (DOE)-owned facility, all prospective DGRP nominees and their OSU advisors who are foreign nationals should confirm their eligibility before starting on their applications.
+Since the DGRP involves candidates and their advisors working on government-funded research requiring access to PNNL, a Department of Energy (DOE)-owned facility, all prospective DGRP awardees and their OSU advisors who are foreign nationals should confirm their eligibility before starting on their applications.
 All selected DGRP students and their OSU advisors who are foreign nationals will be reviewed for DOE access requirements before the student or faculty member is approved to access information generated at PNNL.
 Continued participation in the program will be contingent upon meeting the access requirements in effect.

 OSU intends to select up to five new DGRP students annually.
 Participants will be selected based on the following criteria: